Conor-Larison/cluster_sneia/README.md

 full_cluster.csv contains the data from the table in the appendix of the paper.

+The inner_cluster_/outer_cluster_mcmc_samples.csv files contain the samples needed to reproduce the corner plot for Figure 10.

 The Python scripts recreate the figures from the paper given the above data.
 The details for which columns and constraints needed to reproduce the figures are included in these files.